 With the approval of the Dean of Faculty, a quadrennial leave may be postponed.
 If the scheduled quadrennial leave is postponed for one or two years of full-time resident teaching, these years of service will be applied to the residency required for a subsequent quadrennial leave.
 If the scheduled quadrennial leave is postponed three years and a tenured faculty member thus completes twelve consecutive semesters of teaching, a full year leave may be taken.
-The faculty member may elect to take 80% of full salary for the year and teach five courses during the biennium in which the year falls, or may take full salary for the year and teach 6 courses during the remainder of the biennium.
+The faculty member may elect to take 80% of full salary for the year and teach five courses during the biennium in which the year falls, or may take full salary for the year and teach six courses during the remainder of the biennium.

 Benefits: Regular College benefits are continued during Quadrennial Sabbatical Leaves.
 Faculty members pay their normal share of premium costs.
 TIAA-CREF retirement plan contributions are based upon actual base salary payments.

-Application: Application must be made in writing (using the Academic Leave Request Form) to the applicant's Department Chair and forwarded to the Dean of the Faculty by the Department Chair, with his or her evaluation and endorsement, not later than September 10 of the year preceding the academic year in which leave is requested.
+Application: Application must be made in writing (using the Academic Leave Request Form) to the applicant's Department Chair or Program Director and forwarded to the Dean of the Faculty by the Department Chair or Program Director, with his or her evaluation and endorsement, not later than September 10 of the year preceding the academic year in which leave is requested.
 (Revised June 2002; July 2008)

 Junior Faculty Research Leave

 Tenure-track faculty members in the fourth year of employment are granted a leave of a two-course semester for the purpose of pursuing scholarly or creative projects.
-As with Quadrennial Sabbatical Leave, application must be made in writing (using the form available on the Dean of Faculty’s website) to the Department Chair and forwarded to the Dean of the Faculty, with the evaluation and endorsement of the Chair, by September 10 of the year preceding the period of leave.2 (Revised July 1993, July 2008; July 2014)
+As with Quadrennial Sabbatical Leave, application must be made in writing (using the Academic Leave Request Form) to the Department Chair or Program Director and forwarded to the Dean of the Faculty, with the evaluation and endorsement of the Chair/Director, by September 10 of the year preceding the period of leave.2 (Revised July 1993, July 2008; July 2014)

 Benefits: Quadrennial Sabbatical Leave benefits apply.